FBI confirms Brian Laundrie’s remains found in Florida

 Brian Laundrie: FBI confirms remains found in Florida are missing fugitive

+Announcement came 38 days after Gabby Petito’s fiance last seen by parents

+Suspected Human Remains Found in a Florida Park Are Likely Brian Laundrie’s, Family Attorn

-The FBI has confirmed that the human remains found in a Florida nature reserve are that of missing fugitive Brian Laundrie.
+The FBI has confirmed that the human remains found in a Florida nature reserve are those of missing fugitive Brian Laundrie.

-Investigators confirmed the identification of Mr Laundrie’s skeletal remains the day after they were discovered at the Carlton Reserve near his backpack and items of clothing.
+Investigators confirmed the identification of Mr Laundrie’s skeletal remains the day after they were discovered at the Carlton Reserve near his backpack, notebook and items of clothing.

-Law enforcement officials say that the identification was carried out using dental records.
+Law enforcement officials say that the identification was carried out using dental records and the announcement came 38 days after Gabby Petito’s fiance was reportedly last seen by his parents.

-“On 21 October, 2021, a comparison of dental records confirmed that the human remains found at the T. Mabry Carlton, Jr. Memorial Reserve and Myakkahatchee Creek Environmental Park are those of Brian Laundrie,” tweeted the FBI’s Denver office.
+“On 21 October, 2021, a comparison of dental records confirmed that the human remains found at the T Mabry Carlton, Jr Memorial Reserve and Myakkahatchee Creek Environmental Park are those of Brian Laundrie,” tweeted the FBI’s Denver office.

-The statement added: “The FBI is grateful for the tremendous investigative support from our partners: North Port Police Department, Sarasota Police Department, Jackson Police Department, Charlotte County Sheriffs Office, Lee County Sheriffs Office, Sarasota County Sheriffs Office, Teton County Sheriff’s Office, Teton County Search and Rescue, the Florida Wildlife Commission, the National Park Service, and the US Forest Service.”
+“Gabby’s family is not doing interviews or making a statement at this time,” said Petito-Schmidt family attorney Rick Stafford .

+“They are grieving the loss of their beautiful daughter.
+Gabby’s family will make a statement at the appropriate time and when they are emotionally ready.”

-The Laundrie family lawyer, Steve Bertolino, said that the family had been told about the identification of their son’s body.
+The Laundrie family lawyer, Steve Bertolino, said that they had been told about the identification of their son’s body.

 “Chris and Roberta Laundrie have been informed that the remains found yesterday in the reserve are are indeed Brian’s,” said Mr Bertolino in a statement.